sinascript/Bold/README.md

-# MusicBot
+# Bold Bot
-A Telegram Music Bot Based On Telegram Api Writen In Lua
+A Telegram Bold Bot Based On Telegram Api Writen In Lua